U.S., Australian Officials To Discuss Pacific Defense Issues

 Shultz and Hayden agreed earlier this year to draw up a document confirming the military and political alliance between the two countries.

 Meanwhile, New Zealand Prime Minister David Lange said Sunday that Australia may be forced to choose between maintaining defense ties with the United States and his nation.

-The United States could put conditions on its defense pact with Australia that could compromise its military cooperation with New Zealand, said Lange, who is attending a conference in Fiji.
+The United States could put conditions on its defense pact with Australia that could compromise its military cooperation with New Zealand, said Lange, attending a conference in Fiji.

-Shultz publicly criticized the grain sale, an unusual action for a Cabinet member in the wake of an announced presidential decision.
-He said last week that the decision must have left the Soviets ″scratching their heads″ and that they ″must be chortling″ over it.
+In an unusual action for a Cabinet member, Shultz has publicly criticized the grain sale.
+He has said that decision must have left the Soviets ″scratching their heads″ and that they ″must be chortling″ over it.

 The U.S. decision followed a record Australian balance of payments deficit of $8.75 billion for the 1985-86 fiscal year.

-The two nations also are at odds over the Reagan administration’s refusal to impose economic sanctions on South Africa.
+The U.S. and Australia also are at odds over the Reagan administration’s refusal to impose economic sanctions on South Africa.